-2.3 Hydrodynamic model setup and calibration
+2.4 Hydrodynamic model setup and calibration

-In order to run the hydrodynamic model, we defined a computational domain that covers both the river and the ocean parts.

-Next, we generated an unstructured mesh to cover the domain, with a resolution of 50 m over the riverbanks, 400 m over the coast near the river mouth, 1 km over the rest of the coastline, and 5 km over the offshore (Fig. 3).
+In order to run the hydrodynamic model, we defined a computational domain that covers both the river and ocean parts.
+Next, we generated an unstructured mesh to cover the domain, with a resolution of 50 m over the riverbanks, 400 m over the coast near the river mouth, 1 km over the rest of the coastline, and 5 km offshore (Fig. 3).
 The multi-scale mesh was generated using an algorithm developed by Remacle and Lambrechts (2018).
-Next, we set the bathymetry constructed from two data sets: first, the river and estuary bathymetry maps, obtained from the Indonesian Navy (Kästner, 2019), and second, the Karimata Strait bathymetry, obtained from BATNAS (BATimetri NASional, 2021).
-Furthermore, we set the bulk bottom drag coefficients, which are 2.5×10-3 over the ocean (which corresponds to a sandy seabed) and 1.9×10-2 over the river bed (Kästner et al., 2018).
+We then set the bathymetry constructed from two datasets: (i) the river and estuary bathymetry maps, obtained from the Indonesian Navy (Kästner, 2019), and (ii) the Karimata Strait bathymetry, obtained from BATimetri NASional (BATNAS, 2021).
+Furthermore, we set the bulk bottom drag coefficients, which are 2.5×10^{-3} over the ocean (corresponding to a sandy seabed) and 1.9×10^{-2} over the riverbed (Kästner et al., 2018).
 Lastly, we imposed the rainfall, as observed by the Pontianak Maritime Meteorological Station (PMMS).